 Funding for In-Development or Published Video Games: The Scientific Research & Experimental Development (SR&ED) Tax Credit

 Eligible Businesses: Organizations must be conducting experimental development or basic/applied research in Canada and be capable of tracking and reporting resource allocation to eligible research activities.

 Eligible Projects: The SR&ED program can include labour costs, external contractors’ costs, materials, and overhead costs that directly relate to the eligible project.
 Projects must attempt to resolve an obstacle, challenge, or technological uncertainty and be focused on exploratory research.

 Those businesses eligible for funding can apply up to 18 months from the end of the tax year that the expenses were incurred.

 Funding for Innovative Video Games and Game Engines: NRC IRAP

 The National Research Council (NRC)’s Industrial Research Assistance Program (IRAP) is a business research grant offered through the Canadian federal government designed to support the research and development process of innovative made-in-Canada technologies with a level of technical risk and uncertainty.
-This program would be relevant to those developing an innovative new game or software that is seeking to have its research and development supported through government incentives like small business loans Canada.
-The intellectual property (IP) created as a result of the project would stay with the applicant.
+This program would be relevant to those developing an innovative new game or software that is seeking to have its research and development supported through government incentives.
+The intellectual property (IP) created during the project must stay with the applicant.

 Amount: Grants of up to 60-80% of internal labour costs and subcontractor expenses.

 Ontario Government Funding for Video Game Development

-Ontario is home to many video game development studios such as Rockstar Toronto, Capybara Games, and Ubisoft Toronto that have created massive hit games achieving global popularity.
-The video game industry accounts for a significant portion of the province’s economic activity and the Ontario provincial government has taken notice.
-As a result, the province offers multiple long-standing funding programs to help kickstart and expand the development of new video games, as well as the promotion and reach of Canadian-made games in new markets.
+Ontario is home to many video game development studios such as Rockstar Toronto, Capybara Games, and Ubisoft Toronto.
+These studios have created massive hit games achieving global popularity, accounting for a significant portion of the province’s economic activity and the Ontario provincial government has taken notice.
+As a result, the province offers multiple long-standing funding programs to kickstart and expand the development of new video games, as well as promote and export Canadian-made games to new markets.

 Funding to Accelerate Video Game Development: Ontario Interactive Digital Media Fund (IDM)